 When it comes to investing, rather than simply saving, there are very few, if any, completely risk-free options.

-So, if you ask yourself, I have 200K to invest, what should I do? – the answer, if you are willing to take a degree of risk, is to invest it in stocks and shares as a long-term investment with a good degree of diversification.
+So, if you ask yourself, I have 200K to invest, what should I do? – if you are willing to take a degree of risk, the answer is to invest it in stocks and shares as a long-term investment with a good degree of diversification.

 How much should you pay your wealth manager?